Rob-Newman/blzr.bootstrap-select/README.md

 - `TItem` (Required) - The underlying type of the objects used in the Data collection
 - `TType` (Required) - The underlying type of the Value field.
 Currently supported is: `string`, `int`, `IEnumerable<string>`, `IEnumerable<int>`
 - `Data` (Required) - The Data to use to build the drop down options from
-- `TextField` (Required) - The `Func` to select the Text value from the each item within `Data`
+- `TextField` (Required) - The `Func` to select the Text value from each item within `Data`
-- `ValueField` (Required) - The `Func` to select the Value value from the each item within `Data`
+- `ValueField` (Required) - The `Func` to select the Value value from each item within `Data`
+- `OptGroupField` (Optional) - The 'Func' to select the Opt Group value from each item within `Data`.
+If this is supplied, opt groups will be displayed, and its assumed that the `Data` will be sorted so that all items from the same opt group are positioned together
 - `Id` (Optional) - Html Id to be added to the element
 - `Value` (Optional) - An initial value for the select.
 Can be used for 2 way binding using `@bind-value`
 - `ValueChanged` (Optional) - An `EventCallback` to be called when the value changes
 - `IsMultiple` (Optional.
-Default `false`) - Determiens if the select should be a single or multi
+Default `false`) - Determines if the select should be a single or multi
 - `ShowSearch` (Optional.
 Default: Uses system wide Defaults) - Determines if the search box should be displayed.
 When true, adds a search box to the top of the drop down (works in conjunction with `ShowSearchThreshold`)
 - `ShowSearchThreshold` (Optional.
-Default: Uses system wide Defaults) - The threshold to determine the number of options that must exists before the seacrh box is displayed
+Default: Uses system wide Defaults) - The threshold to determine the number of options that must exists before the search box is displayed
 - `DelayValueChangedCallUntilClose` (Optional.
-Default: Uses system wide Defaults) - For multi's only, whether to delay callling ValueChanged until after the select is closed (default will fire after each option is selected/deslected)
+Default: Uses system wide Defaults) - For multi's only, whether to delay calling ValueChanged until after the select is closed (default will fire after each option is selected/deselected)
 - `SelectedTextFormat` (Optional.
 Default: Uses system wide Defaults) - Specifies how the selection is displayed with a multi select. `values` displays a list of the selected options (separated by a ,). `static` simply displays the select element's placeholder text. `count` displays the total number of selected options
 - `ShowPlaceholder` (Optional.
 Default: Uses system wide Defaults) - For singles only, determines if the placeholder text should be displayed
 - `PlaceholderText` (Optional.
 Default: Uses system wide Defaults) - The placeholder text
 - `Width` (Optional) - If supplied, will be used to add a width to the element
 - `CssClass` (Optional) - Additional classes to be added to the element
 - `Label` (Optional) - A label to added to the element
-- `ValidationFor` (Optional) - A `Expression` to privide the validation information.
+- `ValidationFor` (Optional) - A `Expression` to provide the validation information.
 Can only be used if component is within an `EditForm`

 See the code in the index page within samples for more examples